 Generally speaking, your coverage for these structures will be set as a percentage of your dwelling coverage.

 If you need more than that — say you have a detached apartment behind your home — check with your insurer about increasing that aspect of your coverage.

 Insurers consider stuff in your home that can be removed personal property, and your homeowners policy should protect these items, too.

-It makes sense: If smoke or fire, for example, damaged your walls and roof, it would probably destroy some furniture and electronics, too.
+It makes sense: If smoke or fire, for example, damage your walls and roof, it would probably destroy some furniture and electronics, too.